 Simulation methods

-We used the observed relationship between passive acoustic detection rates and the density of harbor porpoise (as described by Eq.1.1) to create simulated datasets for hypothetical passive acoustic monitoring networks over 10-yr periods.
+We used the estimated harbor porpoise density surface from aerial surveys and the observed relationship between passive acoustic detection rates and harbor porpoise density (as described by Eq.1.1) to create simulated datasets for hypothetical passive acoustic monitoring networks over 10-yr periods.
 Our simulation explored three possible survey designs and two possible behavioral responses to population

 change, resulting in six hypothetical scenarios.
-The base case (random survey design and uniform change in the population) was simulated 1,000 times each with changes in abundance from -50% to +50% and 5 to 100 passive acoustic sensors.
-Power was defined as the proportion of the 1,000 simulations in which a change in the population was detected with the correct sign (i.e, positive or negative).
+The base case (random survey design and uniform change in the population) was simulated 1,000 times each with changes in abundance from -50% to +50% over 10 years and 5 to 100 passive acoustic sensors.
+Power was defined as the proportion of the 1,000 simulations in which a statistically significant (α = 0.05) change in the population was detected with the correct sign (i.e, positive or negative).
 All combinations of survey design, response to disturbance, change in abundance, and number of passive acoustic sensors (see Table1.1) were repeated 1,000 times.

 Three possible survey design strategies were investigated.
 In the random sampling scenario, sensors were placed randomly throughout the study area in water 0 to 150 m deep (Fig.1.1, left panel).
 Harbor porpoise densities are highest near shore, so we also generated a stratified sampling strategy where sensors were allocated to shallow (0-40 m deep) and deep (40-150 m deep) strata in proportion to harbor porpoise density in the two strata (Fig. 1.1, right panel).
 Finally, we developed a sampling strategy proportional to the mean density of harbor porpoise in our study area, which we refer to as a scaled sampling design.
 For this third design, we rescaled the density values calculated using the aerial survey data to be between 0 and 1; i.e., locations with highest densities were assigned a value of 1, but the distribution of densities was not altered.
 Then, we iteratively selected points at random and conducted a binomial trial where the probability of success was equal to the rescaled harbor porpoise density at that point.
 If the trial was successful, that point was included as a location for sensor deployment; we repeated this process until we achieved the desired number of sensors.
 This method resulted in a distribution of sensors that mirrored the